Chris Cuomo was accused of harassment days before CNN firing

 Attorney Debra Katz said Sunday her client was the victim of “serious sexual misconduct” by Cuomo and that she had contacted CNN about the woman’s allegations on Wednesday.

 CNN suspended Cuomo earlier this week after details emerged about how he assisted his brother, former New York Gov. Andrew Cuomo, as the politician faced sexual harassment allegations.
-Network officials said “additional information has come to light” when announcing Chris Cuomo’s firing Saturday, but did not elaborate.
+When it announced Network officials said “additional information has come to light” when it announced Chris Cuomo’s firing, but did not elaborate.

 “Hearing the hypocrisy of Chris Cuomo’s on-air words and disgusted by his efforts to try to discredit these women, my client retained counsel to report his serious sexual misconduct against her to CNN,” Katz said in the statement.